zendus/MusicPlayer/README.md

 # MusicPlayer
-A music player build with flutter
+A music player built with flutter